 - Losing weight if you are overweight.

-Please seek medical advice if the pain does not improve despite following self-help tips, if the pain increases and interferes with your everyday activities, if you are diabetic or if you see a change in the shape of your foot.
+Please seek medical advice if the pain does not improve despite following self-help tips, if the pain increases and interferes with your everyday activities, if you are diabetic, if you have any tingling or loss of sensation in your foot or if you see a change in the shape of your foot.

 To explore related products, click here.